yAOwzers/tp/docs/DeveloperGuide.md

     - Open a console and run the command `gradlew clean test` (Mac/Linux: `./gradlew clean test`)

 ### Types of tests
-{Describe the type of testing used in the code}
+This project has one type of test:
+Unit tests targeting the lowest level methods/classes. e.g. `seedu.duke.userinterface.command.AddNotebookTest`

 ## Appendix A: Requirements
 ### Project Scope